 - Place the skewers directly over the flame and flip them within 15 seconds of placing them on the grill.
 Grill the meat for another 15 seconds before flipping back.

 - This quick flipping ensures that both sides of the meat begin cooking immediately and ensures the meat stays on the skewer.

 - Grill the Kebabs for about 4 minutes on each side, taking extra care to not over cook them.
 The Kebabs should be visibly darkened and seared while still remaining juicy on the inside.

-- Baste the Kebabs on both sides right before removing them from the grill.
+- Baste the Kebabs on both sides shortly before removing them from the grill.
 Place the skewers on a serving platter.

 - To remove the Kebabs from the skewer, place a large enough piece of flat bread on one hand and press the kebab out away from you on to the platter.